OutSystems/docs-support/src/security/HIPAA/intro.md

 ### HIPAA-compliant hosting options for the OutSystems Platform

 OutSystems gives you the flexibility to manage and host your HIPAA-compliant apps.
+Read more about [how OutSystems supports HIPAA compliance](https://www.outsystems.com/evaluation-guide/how-does-outsystems-support-hipaa-compliance/).

 ![Layers of controls](images/HIPAA.png)